TEAR GAS: AN INVESTIGATION

 Amnesty International interviewed experts in health care, policing, trade, and business and human rights to understand the many ways tear gas is misused around the world.
 Taken together, these interviews show the gulf between portrayals of tear gas as a simple less lethal weapon used for crowd dispersal, and the harm its misuse can cause in reality.

-According to Amnesty International’s Use of Force Guidelines, tear gas may only be used in situations of more generalized violence for the purpose of dispersing a crowd, and only when all other means have failed to contain the violence.
+According to Amnesty International’s Use of Force Guidelines and position paper on Chemical Irritants in Law Enforcement, tear gas may only be used in situations of more generalized violence for the purpose of dispersing a crowd, and only when all other means have failed to contain the violence.
 It may only be used when people have the opportunity to disperse and not when they are in a confined space or where roads or other routes of escape are blocked.
 People must be warned that these means will be used, and they must be allowed to disperse.
 Cartridges with chemical irritants may never be fired directly at any person.
 If used, repeated or prolonged exposure should be avoided and decontamination procedures should be followed immediately.